munificent/craftinginterpreters/book/garbage-collection.md

 ## Garbage Collection Bugs

 In theory, we are all done now.
 We have a GC.
 It kicks in periodically, collects what it can, and leaves the rest.
-If this were a typical textbook, we would wipe the dust from our hands and bask in the soft glow of the flawless marble edifice we have created.
+If this was a typical textbook, we would wipe the dust from our hands and bask in the soft glow of the flawless marble edifice we have created.